zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ### What is the minimum API version to use this policy?
 2023-07-01

-### What do I do if my virtual machine is in a “Failed” state for a long time?
+### What do I do if my virtual machine is in a 'Failed' state for a long time?
 Resilient delete performs a maximum of five retries on your virtual machine.
-Therefore, your virtual machine might show up in a “Failed” state, even when Resilient delete is operating on that virtual machine.
+Therefore, your virtual machine might show up in a 'Failed' state, even when Resilient delete is operating on that virtual machine.
 See status section.

 ### Does Resilient create work when I attach a new virtual machine to my scale set?
 No. Resilient create operates during a scale-out of a scale set or when you create a new scale set.

 ### Is the provisioning of my virtual machine accelerated with Resilient create?
-No, Resilient create improves the odds of provisioning the virtual machine but does not improve the speed of the provisioning itself.
+No, Resilient create improves the odds of provisioning the virtual machine but doesn't improve the speed of the provisioning itself.